SprocketLab/AutoWS-Bench-101/README.md

 | [NavierStokes](https://arxiv.org/abs/2010.08895)   | 2             |   100     | 100 |    1900

 ## Run the Experiment
 To run the whole implementation, we provide a [`pipeline`](https://github.com/Kaylee0501/FWRENCH/blob/main/fwrench/applications/pipeline.py).
 This pipeline will walk you through a full example of our framework.
-It allows you to choose the datasets and embeddings, generate a bunch of labeling functions (LFs) with our LF selectors.
+It allows you to choose the datasets and automatic download for you, select the embeddings, and generate a bunch of labeling functions (LFs) with the LF selectors you preferred.
 It then trains a `Snorkel` label model and gives you the accuracy and coverage.